CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_ibm/ibm_module1-6/ibm_module1-6.md

 ![image1.6.11](images/image1.6.11.png)

-> A NeuralSeek call action that allows for generative AI respones to all queries is now setup, tested, and ready to use.
+> A NeuralSeek call action that allows for generative AI responses to all queries is now set up, tested, and ready to use.